firefly2442/godot-tor-sven-game/README.md

 * Keyboard and controller supported
 * Use `Debug -> Visible Collision Shapes` for debugging collisions and physics
 * Built and tested against Godot `4.5.1`
-* [Godot CI](https://github.com/abarichello/godot-ci) used for Github automated builds
+* [Godot CI](https://github.com/abarichello/godot-ci) used for Github automated builds.
+Builds can be manually kicked off through Github to create a downloadable binary of the release application.

 ## License